 Emergency Center has its own private entrance along the B-40 highway that is available 24/7 for patients with a medical emergency.
-We have six exam rooms to provide privacy for our patients with convenient access to Diagnostic Imaging and Surgery for quick diagnosis and treatment.
-The two trauma rooms are integrated with the latest Avera e-Emergency technology that has a two-way video available for our doctors to communicate with board-certified emergency physicians and emergency-trained nurses from Avera in treating trauma, heart attack, stroke, and other critical conditions.
+We have six exam rooms to provide privacy for our patients with convenient access to our Diagnostic Imaging and Surgery Center for quick diagnosis and treatment.
+The two trauma rooms are integrated with the latest Avel e-Emergency technology that has a two-way video available for our 24-hour doctor to communicate with board-certified emergency physicians and emergency-trained nurses from Avera in treating trauma, heart attack, stroke, and other critical conditions.

-When you arrive in the Emergency Center, you will be greeted by an emergency health professional who will conduct a brief medical history and exam to determine the severity of your condition.
+When you arrive in the Emergency Center, you will be greeted, and an emergency health professional will conduct a brief medical history and exam to determine the severity of your condition.
 Emergency departments triage patients, meaning patients are treated in order of severity of illness rather than arrival time.
 If your condition changes at any time, notify the nurse immediately.
-Registration information will be taken by an admissions and registration counselor after your initial medical evaluation.
+Registration information will be taken by an admissions and registration counselor and will not delay medical care.